grafana/github-datasource/docs/sources/variables-and-macros/_index.md

 ---
-title: 'Variables & macros'
+title: Variables and macros
-menuTitle: Variables & macros
+menuTitle: Variables and macros
-description: Variables & macros
+description: Learn about variables and macros you can use in the GitHub data source plugin for Grafana
 keywords:
   - data source
   - github